-by Dr. Joan Lehach, MD and Healthy Living Magazine
+by Healthy Living Magazine

 Cockroaches, dust mites, dander and mold can trigger cold and flu-like symptoms.
 As cold temperatures and unusually snowy conditions continue to keep us indoors, prolonged exposure to four powerful indoor allergens can cause a variety of symptoms.
 If you experience continuous congestion, coughing, sneezing, watery eyes and nasal drip, there is a good chance that you are reacting to the presence of either dust mites, cockroaches, animal dander or mold somewhere in your home.

 The most common places to find mold in the home are on shower curtains, wallpaper, carpets and the sink.
 Mold also grows in the drain, which can be cleaned with bleach and detergent.